iwilltry42/acorn/docs/docs/39-publishing.md

 acorn tag [MY-IMAGE] /myorg/image:latest
 ```

-## Pushing Acorn image to production
+## Pushing an Acorn image to a registry

 Once the image is tagged, it is ready to be pushed to the remote registry.